ligato/docs/docs/user-guide/concepts.md

 endpoint: localhost:6379
 ```

 The config file is provided to the Agent via the flag `--redis-config=<path>`.
-See [guide to config files][list-of-supported] to learn more about redis configuration.
+See [guide to config files][list-of-supported] to learn more about Redis configuration.

-Note that if the redis config file is not provided, the particular connector plugin will not be started and no connection will be established.
+Note that if the Redis config file is not provided, the particular connector plugin will not be started and no connection will be established.
 If the Redis is not reachable at the provided address, the Agent may not start at all.

 Recommended tool to manage Redis database is the `redis-cli` tool.